Week Ahead in Fourth Grade

 This week students will research background information for their science fair projects.
 We will discuss the importance of verifying sources and asking questions that can be investigated.
 As a reminder, the fourth grade science fair will take place on Wednesday, April 15 9-10am.
 We look forward to seeing families in attendance!

 If four students share three sandwiches equally and five students share four sandwiches equally, do all nine students get the same amount of sandwich?
 Why or why not?
 What happens if eight children need to equally share six sandwiches or five students need to share six sandwiches?
 How do these answers compare to the amount of sandwiches the students in the previous problem received?
 This week, students will continue to explore real-life contexts in which fractions are relevant.
 They will also begin to learn some strategies for adding fractions, while also making connections to decimals.
 Students will be given the opportunity to make their own set of fraction tiles and/or fraction circles.
 When given an object that represents a whole, how can you figure out how to divide the object exactly into halves, thirds, fourths, and fifths?
 Can you calculate how to divide the object into twelfths or sixteenths?
 A focus will be on the importance of keeping the parts of a whole equal.
 We look forward to another great week!

 Literacy & Social Studies

-Fourth grade will be learning about interest and leisure activities.
-With the aid of this vocabulary, students will be able to express which activities they like to do and recognize these words in the body of a text.
+Fourth grade will be learning about the weather.
+They will be writing full sentences describing the weather in each month/season with the aid of the vocabulary previously learned.
 Repetition is key so feel free to practice with your child at home!

 Amy Johnson, Math